Baker Donelson

 Baker, Donelson, Bearman, Caldwell & Berkowitz P.C. is a large U.S. law firm and lobbying group with offices in the Southeastern United States and Washington, D.C.
+The firm was co-founded by James F. Baker, the father of Republican Representative Howard Baker Sr. and grandfather of Senate Majority Leader Howard Baker Jr. As of 2024, Baker Donelson is ranked the 79th largest U.S. law firm according to the National Law Journal's 2024 NLJ 500 ranking.
+The firm ranked 102nd on The American Lawyer's 2025 Am Law 200 ranking.

 Fortune has selected Baker Donelson as one of the 100 Best Companies to Work For nine times, citing the firm's commitment to diversity, public service and pro bono work.

 History

-Baker, Donelson, Bearman, Caldwell & Berkowitz traces its roots back to the firm of Baker, Worthington, Crossley & Stansberry, founded in 1888 in Huntsville, Tennessee by James F. Baker.
-James Baker's son, Howard Baker Sr., who served as a United States Representative from Tennessee, and his grandson, Howard Baker Jr., who served as majority leader of the United States Senate and White House Chief of Staff, were also lawyers at the firm.
-Howard Baker Jr. was the last lawyer at the original Huntsville office, which closed after his death in 2014.
+Baker, Donelson, Bearman, Caldwell & Berkowitz traces its roots back to Baker, Worthington, Crossley, Stansberry & Wolff, founded circa 1888 in Huntsville, Tennessee by James F. Baker.

+James F. Baker's son, Howard Baker Sr., who served as a U.S. Representative from Tennessee, was a lawyer at the firm, as was his son Howard Baker Jr., who was U.S. Senate majority leader and White House Chief of Staff.
+Howard Baker Jr. was the last lawyer from the original Huntsville office, which closed after his death in 2014.

 The current firm, headquartered in Memphis, is the result of a series of mergers of many different predecessor firms spread throughout the Southern United States.
+This includes its merger with healthcare law-focused Maryland firm Ober|Kaler, which was announced in 2016.